hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 ---
 layout: "docs"
-page_title: "Commands: Keys"
+page_title: "Commands: Keyring"
-sidebar_current: "docs-commands-keys"
+sidebar_current: "docs-commands-keyring"
 ---

-# Consul Keys
+# Consul Keyring

-Command: `consul keys`
+Command: `consul keyring`

-The `keys` command is used to examine and modify the encryption keys used in Consul's [Gossip Pools](/docs/internals/gossip.html).
+The `keyring` command is used to examine and modify the encryption keys used in Consul's [Gossip Pools](/docs/internals/gossip.html).
 It is capable of distributing new encryption keys to the cluster, revoking old encryption keys, and changing the key used by the cluster to encrypt messages.

-Because Consul utilizes multiple gossip pools, this command will operate on only a single pool at a time.
-The pool can be specified using the arguments documented below.
+Because Consul utilizes multiple gossip pools, this command will only operate against a server node for most operations.
+The only operation which may be used on client machines is the `-init` argument for initial key configuration.

 Consul allows multiple encryption keys to be in use simultaneously.
 This is intended to provide a transition state while the cluster converges.
 It is the